The Chief Medical Officers for Scotland have been a huge inspiration to me.

 The consequence for me, as an NHS Consultant, for raising questions about patient safety:

 Footnote to the above e-mail:

 I am not a "locum consultant".
 I am a substantive Consultant with NHS Lothian.
 I agree with the Chief Medical Officer that my concerns relate to openness and accountability of the Scottish Government and especially its "advisors".
 In my telephone conversation with the Chief Medical Officer, Dr Calderwood, I found that she never once asked about my wellbeing.
 Instead she seemed on guard, ill at ease: almost as if she was hiding an ulterior motive for contacting my employers?
-All I can say to anybody reading this: imagine the Chief Medical Officer for Scotland had expressed concerns about your mental "wellbeing"?
-How would you feel?
-How might your employers react?
-Might you feel that you had been re-defined?
-For better?
-Or for Worse?
 My advice to the Scottish Government: do not be tempted, on the advice of your advisors, to so easily LABEL anybody for raising concerns.
 If only these senior officials were able to "See me" as simply trying my best to put patients first.